Clown-Machine/ClawMachine/README.md

 ---

-This project tries to find out what a real claw machine entails, be either a big one to unload cargo ships or a small one that one may find at a festival.<br> "What challenges does a claw machine face?", "How do you go about to solve them?", basically, "How _do_ it work?".
+This project tries to find out what a real claw machine entails, be either a big one to unload cargo ships or a small one that one may find at a festival.<br> "What challenges does a claw machine face?", "How do you go about to solve them?", basically, "How _does_ it work?".
 These and many other were the questions we had in mind when we decided to start to work on this project.

 Due to our limited resources and time, we had to build an even limited machine which, unfortunatly, is not fit for harbor work.
 Nor festival work.
 But we believe that we learned a lot anyway.